AnggaR96s/Reforestation/README.md

-## What do you call a cow with two legs?
-Lean beef.
+## How does a penguin build it’s house?
+Igloos it together.